Brookton

 Brookton is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Brookton's dwelling structures, as per the latest Census, consisted of 97.0% houses and 3.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro WA's figures of 95.1% houses and 4.9% other dwellings.
-Home ownership in Brookton was recorded at 52.8%, with mortgaged dwellings at 24.8% and rented ones at 22.4%.
-The median monthly mortgage repayment in the area stood at $1,083, lower than Non-Metro WA's average of $1,105.
-Meanwhile, the median weekly rent figure was recorded at $200, matching Non-Metro WA's figure and significantly below the national average of $375.
-Nationally, Brookton's mortgage repayments were notably lower than the Australian average of $1,863.
+Brookton's dwelling structures, as per the latest Census, were 97.0% houses and 3.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro WA's 95.1% houses and 4.9% other dwellings.
+Home ownership in Brookton was 52.8%, with mortgaged dwellings at 24.8% and rented ones at 22.4%.
+The median monthly mortgage repayment was $1,083, lower than Non-Metro WA's average of $1,105.
+Median weekly rent in Brookton was $200, matching Non-Metro WA's figure but significantly lower than the national average of $375.
+Nationally, Brookton's mortgage repayments were substantially below the Australian average of $1,863.

 Frequently Asked Questions - Housing